daemorphics/ScoreSeer/README.md

 [![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)](requirements.txt)

 ## 🌟 Overview
-ScoreSeer adalah proyek *machine learning* yang bertujuan untuk memprediksi hasil pertandingan sepak bola La Liga.
-Dengan memanfaatkan data historis pertandingan, termasuk statistik tim, informasi pemain, dan peristiwa pertandingan, model ini memberikan wawasan tentang potensi hasil pertandingan.
-Proyek ini menggunakan `RandomForestClassifier` untuk menganalisis berbagai fitur dan memprediksi apakah tim tuan rumah akan menang (target = 1) atau tidak (target = 0).
+ScoreSeer is a machine learning project aimed at predicting the outcomes of La Liga football matches.
+By leveraging historical match data, including team statistics, player information, and match events, this model provides insights into potential match results.
+This project utilizes a `RandomForestClassifier` to analyze various features and predict whether a home team will win (target = 1) or not (target = 0).

 ## Project Structure
 This repository follows a standard data science project structure to ensure maintainability and reproducibility: